-Unlike others who lost their jobs as a result of COVID-19, many immigrants were excluded from any federal aid, unemployment, and other safety-net programs, in spite of paying billions of dollars in local, state and federal taxes annually.
+Unlike others who lost work as a result of COVID-19, many immigrants were excluded from any federal aid, unemployment, and other safety net programs, in spite of paying billions of dollars in local, state and federal taxes annually.
 The Oregon Worker Relief Fund supports undocumented immigrants statewide who have been excluded from COVID relief programs but continue to struggle in an unpredictable economy where they face disproportionate economic impacts.
 You can learn more about the positive impact of Oregon Worker Relief by reading our report, Narrowing The Gap.